kennynahh/uw-reality-labs/HMD-Guide.md

 <em>Search for and download the FastIMU library in the library manager.</em><br>

 This will have added the example sketches we need.
-Upload the "Calibrated_HadesVR.ino" file or the "Calibrated_Relativty.ino" sketch to the Arduino Pro Micro.
+Upload the "Calibrated_HadesVR" or "Calibrated_Relativty" sketch to the Arduino Pro Micro.
 Calibrate your IMU by following the steps shown in the console.

 <img src="images/guide/IDE_fastimu_sketch.png" alt="FastIMU Example Sketches" width = "700" height = "auto">